 Local Artist in Residence

-Disman was the featured artist for the Big Read in LA in 2016, showing at the Mike Kelley Gallery at Beyond Baroque, Venice, USA (2016); is the recipient of a WORD: Artist Grant / Bruce Geller Memorial Prize in 2016 to create “The Sheltering Book”, a life-sized book structure designed as a catalyst for community creativity; and was commissioned by LA’s Craft and Folk Art Museum to create an interactive book for the 2017 exhibition, “Chapters: Book Arts in Southern California”.
+Disman was the featured artist for the Big Read in LA in 2016; is the recipient of a 2016-17 WORD Artist Grant / Bruce Geller Memorial Prize to create “The Sheltering Book”, a life-sized book structure designed as a catalyst for community creativity; and was commissioned by LA’s Craft Contemporary Museum to create an interactive book for their 2017 exhibition, “Chapters: Book Arts in Southern California”.

 She was a 2018 Studio Resident at the Camera Obscura Art Lab in Santa Monica and has served as an Artist-in-Residence for the City of Los Angeles Department of Cultural Affairs since 2017.
 A Santa Monica Artist Fellow in 2021-22, she is thrilled to continue project, research and teaching efforts across Los Angeles County and the world, and contribute to 18th Street Arts Center as a local artist-in-residence.